Atanurag/budget_backend/README.md

 # Personal Budget Tracker – Backend (Node.js + Express + MongoDB)

 This is the backend API for the **Personal Budget Tracker** application.
-It handles user authentication, transaction management, and budget tracking with data stored in MongoDB Atlas.
+It handles user authentication, transaction management, and budget tracking with data storing in MongoDB Atlas.

 ---